palantirnet/drupal-skeleton/README.md

 ### Install Drupal from the command line

-When using [drush](https://www.drush.org/) or [phing](https://www.phing.info/) to manage your Drupal site, you will need to log into the vagrant box (`vagrant ssh`).
+When using [drush](https://www.drush.org/) or [phing](https://www.phing.info/) to manage your Drupal site, you will need to log into the ddev environment (`ddev ssh`).

-If you've run `vendor/bin/the-build-installer` from within the VM, Drupal will be installed and the initial config exported to `config/sites/default/`.
+If you've run `vendor/bin/the-build-installer` from within ddev, Drupal will be installed and the initial config exported to `config/sites/default/`.

 You can use the phing scripts provided by `palantirnet/the-build` to reinstall the site from config at any time: